FPT-Blockchain-Lab/docs/GenesisAndHardforkStudy.md

 # 2. Goquorum

 In goquorum, we can start the genesis and define the list of hard fork in `genesis.json` file.
 The official document can be found in https://consensys.net/docs/goquorum/en/latest/reference/genesis/.
-However, it lacks of explaination for the all the config, so we must locking into the source code of goquorum for better understanding.
+However, it lacks of explaination for the all the config, so we must look into the source code of goquorum for better understanding.

-For the milestone blocks (where/when the hardforks happen), we will have a deeper understanding of what the config for as explained in the source code below
+For the milestone blocks (where/when the hardforks happen, with suffix `Block`), we will have a deeper understanding of what the config for as explained in the source code below

 ```golang
 // ChainConfig is the core config which determines the blockchain settings.